On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 OMR, MIS

-Rate of emergency hospital admissions for children under 5 years of age with AEI, ARI
+Indicator of emergency hospitalization of children under 5 with AEI, ARI

-Proportion (%) of hospital admissions of children under 5 with AEI, ARI to total hospital admissions of children under 5
+Share (%) of hospitalization of children under 5 years of age with AEI, ARI in the total number of hospitalizations of children under 5

 Quarterly

-Decrease in the value of the indicator for the reporting period compared to the previous period by 1%
+Decrease in the value of the reporting period indicator compared to the previous one by 1 %

 Number of congenital malformations in newborns undiagnosed in utero